Call Center Call Queuing

 - Queue priority telephone numbers for preferred customers.
-Call the number and you jump to the front of the line.
+Priority numbers jump to the front of the line.

-- Male and female voice rotating comfort messages: “We are experiencing high call volume.”
+- Male and female voice rotating comfort messages: “We are experiencing a high call volume.”

-- Wall boards, calls in queue lights, and also bells to alert staff to peak volumes
+- Wall boards, calls in queue lights, and bells to alert staff to peak volumes.

 Click here for a movie about call center queue indicator lights installed for a medical practice.
 The movie describes “critical calls in queue indication lights” as diagrammed below.